DataCorrupted/peter-site/content/post/homeward.md

 I cannot deny that my home is in China, at least that is what I said whenever front desk in Hedrick Hall wants to verify my home address.
-(Apparently, I forgot my Burin Card somewhere more than once. ) And for what's worth, I might have to bear with this identity for another decade or two to get on board a flight or simply get drunk.
+(Apparently, I forgot my Burin Card somewhere more than once. ) And for what's worth, I might have to bear with this identity for another decade or two to get on board or simply get drunk.
 Cannot throw it away.
 But when thinking carefully, that isn't really my identity.

-Not matter how I claim that I love my government, I can't hide the fact that I was so disappointed that I really don't care anymore.
+No matter how I claim that I love my government, I can't hide the fact that I was so disappointed that I don't really care anymore.
 Like your ex.
 You can tell tones of her bad habits but you won't, unless someone tells you that she's such a great girl and then you try to save him.
 That's what happened when we bumped into a Lyft driver.